-The Buyer warrants and undertakes that any building and other improvements shall be constructed on the Property in accordance with:
+The Buyer warrants and undertakes that any building and other improvements shall be constructed on the property in accordance with:

-- 1. The Design Guidelines;

-- 2. The Restrictive Covenants; and

-- 3. Plans and Specifications firstly approved in writing by the Manager.
+- 1. The Design Guidelines; - 2.
+Plans and Specifications firstly approved in writing by LWP Group Pty Ltd; and - 3.
+The additional provisions in this Annexure 'A'